qrzn23/min/wip/magick/content.md

 44. *Concerning secrecy and the rites of Blood.* — During this practice it is most wise that the Philosophus utter no Word concerning his working, as if it were a Forbidden Love that consumeth him.
 But let him answer fools according to their folly; for since he cannot conceal his love from his fellows, he must speak to them as they may understand.

 And as many Deities demand sacrifice, one of men, another of cattle, a third of doves, let these sacrifices be replaced by the true sacrifices in thine own heart.
 Yet if thou must symbolise them outwardly for the hardness of thine heart, let thine own blood and no other’s, be spilt before that altar.^[The exceptions to this rule pertain neither to this practice, nor to this grade.
-N. Fra.
-A.·.A.·.]
+N. FrA∴A∴·.A.·.]

 Nevertheless, forget not that this practice is dangerous, and may cause the manifestation of evil things, hostile and malicious, to thy great hurt.